 |Bloopers||The episode has always borne an erroneous copyright date of 1979.|

 When the lads go looking for Parker, they go to his last known address and the door is opened by the lovely Jenny Lee-Wright.
-We never learn her character's name and her screen-time is just a few seconds, yet she receives a credit, as 'Lorna'.
+We never learn her character's name and her screen-time is just a few seconds, yet she receives a credit, fairly high in the list, as 'Lorna'.
 Jenny was quite well-known at the time for her appearances on Benny Hill and I would guess that originally she had a bigger part in this episode which was later trimmed at the editing stage.

 "About the time of doing [this episode of] The Professionals I had just come back from Paris where I had been doing some tests at the time of [James Bond film] Moonraker...
 I can remember that The Professionals was a good set, very fast and professional.
 I can recall getting on pretty well with Lewis Collins who had a good sense of humour!

 "I can recall that I plucked my eyebrows completely off to play the role of the ex-boxer Coogan because it made me look a bit insane!
 It was a bit of a nuisance afterwards because it took YEARS for them to grow back completely.

 I also had a difference of opinion with (director) Peter Medak over the way I played the courtroom scene.
 To show Coogan's deviousness I played his as though he was innocent and sincere!
 Peter wanted me to play him callous and hard!
 Maybe he was right!
 I think it came out somewhere in the middle!"